1 Bg 9-1972: The Most Confidential Knowledge

 > causes.

-> the rain.
+> the drought.
 I am immortality, and I am also death

 > personified.
-Both spirit and matter are in Me.
+Both being and nonbeing are in Me.

 > through the agency of electricity and the sun.
 During